bobfoster/peggen/README.md

   can alter the plain meaning of rules you only think you understand - so in balance, we left it out.

-- No, it wouldn't be hard to make peggen generate grammars in any language.
-Didn't have the need.
-Feel free to tackle it.

 - Yes, it is possible to describe peggen grammars in peggen.
 In fact, I once bootstrapped peggen so that it generated its own parser.
   This was definitely NOT the simplest thing that could work (!)